 SDK Integration

-This document provides steps for integrating your React Native App via the Hackle React Native SDK.
+This document provides steps for integrating your application with Hackle React Native SDK.
 SDK Integration is a must in order to use the functions we provide.

 Think of this step as importing and installing our SDK into your codebase.
 To use our Hackle services add the following dependency code and import our SDK.